brunustavares/wiser_Py/wiseflow/Sentinel_F.md

 - **Stateless Authentication**: The API token is stored on the filesystem (`auth.tkn`), allowing different script executions to share the same session, minimizing the number of authentication requests.
 The token is encrypted for security.

 - **Dynamic Event Analysis**: The script includes specific SQL logic to detect complex patterns like sudden typing speed increases and prolonged inactivity, which are crucial for monitoring student engagement and potential issues.
+It uses a temporary table for efficient analysis of recent events.

 - **Incremental Fetching**: By storing a `lastrun` timestamp, the script avoids re-processing the entire event history for a flow on every run.
 This makes the monitoring process efficient and scalable.